Investigating the performance of multi-objective optimization when learning Bayesian Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{ayesian} Networks (BNs)\cite{koller2009probabilistic} are a widely used model to succinctly describe the statistical dependencies among random variables.
+Bayesian Networks (BNs)\cite{koller2009probabilistic} are widely used to provide a succinct description of the statistical dependencies among random variables.
 Their applications are manifold, ranging from diagnostics, discovery of gene regulatory networks, genetic programming and many other tasks \cite{hasegawa2008bayesian,caravagna2016algorithmic,bonchi2017exposing,myte2017untangling,gendelman2017bayesian,cai2017analysis,mcnally2017co,zhang2017analysis,gao2018causal,agrahari2018applications}.
-However, learning the structure of a Bayesian Network is a non trivial task and still poses many challenges, both from a theoretical and practical standpoint.
+In any case, learning the structure of a BN is a non trivial task and still poses many challenges, both from a theoretical and practical standpoint.
 The state-of-the-art approaches to tackle this problem are mainly of two kinds\footnote{Recently, hybrid approaches, e.g., combining the two classic formulations, have been developed.
 This third kind of models can be very effective in domain specific contexts, but, for the sake of clarity, here we focus on the classic formulations of the problem of learning the structure of BNs\cite{koller2009probabilistic}.}.
-The \emph{constraint-based} techniques, where the Bayesian Network is formalized as a set of relations of conditional dependency among random variables to be, in turn, learned.
-This methods typically provide a \emph{causal} interpretation of the underlying structure \cite{pearl2009causality}.
-The \emph{score-based} techniques, which do not attempt to give any causal interpretation to the network, but reformulate the task as an optimization problem with a fitness function usually based on likelihood adjusted with a complexity term \cite{koller2009probabilistic,gamez2011learning}.
-Regardless of the approach employed to learn a Bayesian Network, this is a well-known NP-complete problem, due to the huge search space of possible solutions, which effectively prevents any exhaustive search for networks with more than a few nodes \cite{robinson1977counting,chickering1996learning}.
+The \emph{constraint-based} techniques, where the BN is formalized as a set of relations of conditional dependency among random variables to be, in turn, learned.
+These methods typically provide a \emph{causal} interpretation of the underlying structure \cite{pearl2009causality}.
+The \emph{score-based} techniques do not attempt to give any causal interpretation to the network, but reformulate the task as an optimization problem with a fitness function usually based on likelihood adjusted with a complexity term \cite{koller2009probabilistic,gamez2011learning}.
+Regardless of the approach employed to learn a BN, this is a well-known NP-complete problem, due to the huge search space of possible solutions, which effectively prevents any exhaustive search for BNs with more than a few nodes \cite{robinson1977counting,chickering1996learning}.